 '''

 SELECT huge.
 FROM huge

-WHERE cl IN (SELECT cl FROM tiny)
+WHERE c1 IN (SELECT c1 FROM tiny)

 '''

 can be flattened into

 '''

 SELECT huge.
 FROM huge, tiny WHERE huge.c1 = tiny.c1

 '''

 the optimizer can choose a query plan that will scan tiny and do a few probes into the huge table instead of scanning the huge table and doing a large number of probes into the tiny table.